-Congratulations on the arrival (or upcoming arrival) of your child!
+Congratulations on the arrival (or upcoming arrival) or your son or daughter.
 We know this is an exciting time for your family.
 The pages in this section of our website are meant to familiarize you with the steps in the post placement or post adoption process.

-If you have additional questions about any of these items, please feel free to contact us:
+If you have additional questions about any of these topics, please feel free to contact us:

 For families whose home study was completed by our MA, NH, VT, NY, NJ or RI offices: